Azure/aks-engine/docs/topics/aad.md

 ## Create the Client Application on AAD

-The second App Registration is used when you sign in with the Kubernetes CLI (kubectl).
+The second App Registration is used when you sign in with the Kubernetes CLI (kubectl).This credential is used to trigger the AAD device authentication process.
+To learn more about device login, [click here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code)

 1. On the Azure portal, select **Azure Active Directory** > **App registrations** > **New registration**.